jeroenjanssens/raylibr/README.md

 -   Animated models and shaders
 -   Multitouch, gesture recognition, and even VR headsets

-The `raylibr` package allows you to do all of this from R, and offers the following usability improvements:
+The `raylibr` package allows you to do all of this from R, and adds the following usability improvements for R users:

 -   Function and class names are in snake_case (instead of PascalCase used by Raylib)